 of Nautical Archaeology, the Bermuda Journal of Maritime History and

-Archaeology, and Historical Archaeology as well as a number of other
+Archaeology, and Historical Archaeology as well other

 journal articles, book chapters, and numerous reports and reviews.
 He is